Welded extensions and ribbon restrictions of diagrammatical moves: Three examples of residues

 It is clear that a virtual pure braid diagram (i.e. a diagam with monotone strands) admits a unique $(y_1,\ldots,y_n)$--coloring.
 Since up to $SV$, any virtual string link diagram is equivalent to a virtual pure braid diagram (see \cite[Thm.
-4.12]{RTwSL}), it follows from Proposition~\ref{coloring} that it is also the case for any virtual string link diagram.
-Hence for $L\in w\SL$ represented by a diagram $D$, we can define $\varphi_L\in\text{End}_C(RF_n)$ by $\varphi_L(x_i)=z_i$, where $z_i\in RF_n$ is the image of the $i^{th}$ top overstrand in the unique $(x_1,\ldots,x_n)$--coloring of $D$.
+4.12]{RTwSL}), it follows from Proposition~\ref{coloring} that any virtual string link diagram admits a unique $(y_1,\ldots,y_n)$--coloring.
+Hence for $L\in w\SL$ represented by a diagram $D$, we can define ${\psi_L\in\text{End}_C(RF_n)}$ by $\psi_L(x_i)=z_i$, where $z_i\in RF_n$ is the image of the $i^{th}$ top arc in the unique $(x_1,\ldots,x_n)$--coloring of $D$.

 \begin{prop} {\cite[Lem.
-4.20]{RTwSL}} The map $\Phi_{w\SL}:w\SL\to\text{End}_C(RF_n)$ is a monoid homomorphism which is invariant under the $SV$ move.
-Moreover, we have $\text{End}_C(RF_n)=\text{Aut}_C(RF_n)$. \end{prop}
+4.20]{RTwSL}} The map $\Phi_{w\SL}:L\in w\SL\mapsto\psi_L\in\text{End}_C(RF_n)$ is a monoid homomorphism which is invariant under the $SV$ move.
+Moreover, we have $\psi_L\in\text{Aut}_C(RF_n)$. \end{prop}

 We obtain the following classification result: